All Episodes

 Well, here's another one.

-Um there's a big breakthrough in sodium batteries where you can get a full charge in just six minutes.
+There's a big breakthrough in sodium batteries where you can get a full charge in just six minutes.

-Now, I don't know for sure, but it seems to me that if the only change you're making is sodium and some component of the battery, otherwise I think it's the same battery, I think.
+Now, I don't know for sure, but it seems to me that if the only change you're making is sodium and some component of the battery, otherwise, I think it's the same battery, I think.

-Um that looks like something you might be able to implement, you know, once they've tested it and stuff.
+That looks like something you might be able to implement, you know, once they've tested it and stuff.

-But if you can get down to a six-minute charge, well, I don't know, how long does it take to put gas in your gas tank?
+But if you can get down to a six-minute charge, well, I don't know.

 About the same, right?